 - Upper respiratory infections

-- Ask your doctor or therapist about using a mask that is lightweight and cushioned.
+- Ask your provider about using a mask that is lightweight and cushioned.
 Some masks are used only around or inside the nostrils.

 - Make sure the mask fits correctly so that it does not leak air.
 It should not be too tight or too loose.

-- Try nasal salt water sprays for a stuffed nose.
+- Try nasal salt water sprays for a stuffy nose.

 - Use a humidifier to help with dry skin or nasal passages.

-Your doctor or therapist can lower the pressure on the CPAP machine and then increase it again at a slow pace.
-Some new machines can automatically adjust to the pressure that is needed.
+Your provider can lower the pressure on the machine and then increase it again at a slow pace.
+Some new machines can automatically adjust to the right pressure.